It’s common knowledge that a high bounce rate is bad, and a low rate is good.

 Do some A/B testing to see what works best for you and your audience.

-Monitor your reports with each change to see where and how you’re improving
+Finally, monitor your reports with each change to see where and how you’re improving.

-The goal is to simply keep improving and offering your customers a better, more engaging experience.
+Remember: There is no magic number to hit.
+Aim to keep improving and offering your customers a better, more engaging experience.

 What tools and tricks do you use to monitor and improve your bounce rate?